AdvancedPhotonSource/GSAS-II/docs/source/GSASII.rst

 keyboard letters/numbers that have GSAS-II assigned actions. are system assigned.
 Note that there are also plotting keyboard commands that are implemented in :mod:`GSASIIplot`.
-These can be discovered from the "K" button on the plot menu bar as they vary depending on the type of plot.
+These can be discovered from the "K" button on the plot menu bar, as they vary depending on the type of plot.

 .. tabularcolumns:: |c|p{4in}|